 There exists the skillful decomposition and purification by trillions of microorganisms living in the soil, the purification by the soil and river water, and the circulation of substances by living things that has constantly protected the earth.

 We might have made a huge mistake.

-I would like to pay my heartfelt respects to allow many little creatures to live by switching farming methods.
+I would like to pay my heartfelt respects to those who changed their farming method to the one allowing many little creatures to live.

-Mangoes from Mana Mango Farm emit a rich aroma throughout the house.
+Mangoes from Mana Mango Farm emit a rich aroma that fills my house.

-Illustrated are to express the world depicted by Mr. and Mrs. Shimabukuro who are cultivating amazing mangoes.
+Below are two illustrations showing the differences between what is happening now, and the vision depicted by Mr. and Mrs. Shimabukuro who grew those amazing mangoes.

-Switching to their farming methods will lead us in our pursuit of material civilization to a sustainable and happy society.
+Switching to their farming method will lead us from pursuing material civilization to a sustainable and happy society.